sqlfluff/sqlfluff/docs/source/guides/contributing/git.rst

 Commands to force reset your main branch to upstream
 """"""""""""""""""""""""""""""""""""""""""""""""""""

-You can use the below commands to reset your local fork to upsteam and then push those changes to GitHub.
+You can use the below commands to reset your local fork to upstream and then push those changes to GitHub.

 .. note::